webpack/webpack.js.org/README.md

 ## Special Thanks

-_BrowserStack_ has graciously allowed us to do cross-browser and cross-os testing of the site at no cost...
+_BrowserStack_ has graciously allowed us to do cross-browser and cross-OS testing of the site at no cost...

 [![BrowserStackLogo](./browserstack-logo.png)][9]